-• It is a student's responsibility to know and be accountable for due dates and the prompt return of borrowed items.
-Current due dates for each item can be viewed by students via their Library "Your Account" displays.

-• Library "circulation notices" regarding overdue items, fines, and bills are sent via e-mail as a convenience and courtesy.
+It is the student's responsibility to know and be accountable for due dates and the prompt return of borrowed items.
+Current due dates for each item can be viewed by students via their Geisel Library "Your Account" displays.
+Overdue fines will accrue daily for all overdue items.
+Borrowers will also be billed for replacement charges of overdue items not returned within 21 days of the due date.
+Replacement charges may also include processing fees if they apply.
+Library "circulation notices" regarding overdue items, fines, and bills are sent via e-mail as a convenience and courtesy.
 E-mail notices are sent only to a student's official Anselm e-mail account.

-• The library reserves the right to limit the number of books that can be checked out to a borrower if it becomes apparent that the material is needed by several readers.
+The library reserves the right to limit the number of books that can be checked out to a borrower if it becomes apparent that the material is needed by several readers.
+The library also reserves the right to revoke library privileges to anyone who has accrued excessive library charges or who willfully damages library property.